What COVID-19 has taught me so far.

 From a work perspective, we are starting to do things that we should have done years ago.
 We didn’t need a pandemic to have more empathy for our personal family situations.
 To have the ability to laugh off screaming kids on conference calls.
 To be more understanding of what it takes for some of our team members to commute to work using public transport.
 To let others get the job done on their own time.
 To trust people to work flexibly.
 To empower our teams to do the right thing.
 To not be consumed by this constant state of busyness.
 Yes.
 It is all possible.
 And this is what the workplace of the 21st century should have looked like long before 2020.
 Without a crisis forcing us to fundamentally change the way we work.
 Working remotely is not easy, and having minimal social contact is no fun.
 But it is possible.

 Don’t get me wrong.
 For many employees and businesses, these are probably the most turbulent times we have ever had to face.
 People are worried about their jobs.
 Many are coming to terms with significant pay cuts or extended unpaid leave.
 Families are concerned about where their next weeks groceries may come from.
-Companies are agonising about how they will continue to meet all their financial and business obligations keeping in mind an impending recession, and a truly unprecedented global slowdown impacting almost every industry, every sector, and every size of company, all over the world.
+Companies are agonizing about how they will continue to meet all their financial and business obligations keeping in mind an impending recession, and a truly unprecedented global slowdown impacting almost every industry, every sector, and every size of company, all over the world.
 No one knows how this will play out and for how long.

 I find my mind wandering constantly.
 Obsessively checking the news.
 Reading the constant WhatsApp forwards.
 Worrying.
 Anxious.
 Wondering what I can do next.
 Wondering what I should have done.
 For my family.
 For those around me.
 For my team.
 For my company.